Mount Etna 2002 Eruption: What You See Today

 Safety and guided access

 Even in non-summit areas, weather and volcanic constraints can affect feasibility.
-Guided routes remain the safest way to interpret terrain and adapt timing when local conditions change.
+Guided routes remain the safest way to interpret terrain and adapt when local conditions change.
+Only certified Alpine and Volcanological Guides are authorized to lead groups in regulated zones above 2,500 m.

 Key landforms to identify